 First Year Rate: $4.49/square foot/year.

-Plus Additional Rent for Office/Restrooms: 5,886 SF: $0.87/square foot/year, as described in the Upfits section below.
+Plus Additional Rent for Office/Restrooms: 5,886 SF: $0.87/square foot/year, as described in the Upfits section below (the “Additional Rent”).

-Upon the first anniversary date of the Lease Commencement Date and for all consecutive anniversaries thereafter, the lease base rental rate and Additional Rent below will be adjusted each year by three percent (3%).
+Upon the first anniversary date of the Lease Commencement Date and for all consecutive anniversaries thereafter, the lease base rental rate and Additional Rent will be adjusted each year by three percent (3%).

 RENEWALS FOR THE PREMISES